escueladevhack/react-curso/3_componentes_in_stack/src/js/refactor/README.md

 2. Try to format component
 3. Try to refactor with es6 features
 4. Try to refactor component by best practises (Wrapper, Simple component, Smart vs. Dump components, ...)
 5. You should have at least 3 components.
+(Recommendation: create dump component of posts list.
+It will be useful in next task.)
 6. Implement filter feature

 ##**Bonus (optional)**